 IT manager role consists, among other things, to improve team productivity, product quality and to help the teams to get things done.
-That should sound basic but for me the only way to reach that goal is to focus on the human side.
-There’s no rocket science here, but behind each line of code there's a developer in a certain mood, working in a certain condition.
+That should sound basic, but for me, the only way to reach that goal is to focus on the human side.
+There’s no rocket science here, but behind each line of code, there are human beings in a specific mood, working in a particular condition.

-We are using Scrum and some of the XP practices, which means that the business value and the agility is already in our principles.
-But here I’ll go through some measure I took with my teams during the last few years to improve their working conditions and put the human in the top priorities on top of existing agile methodologies.
+We are using Scrum and some of the XP practices, which means that the business value and the agility are already in our principles.
+However, here I’ll go through some measure I took with my teams during the last few years to improve their working conditions and put the human in the top priorities on top of existing agile methodologies.

 Flexible working hours

-In Europe, flexible working hours, 24/7 office or telecommuting are not (yet) normal practices.
+In Europe, flexible working hours, 24/7 office or telecommuting are not (yet) standard practices.
 Culturally, we are more used to see traditional 8 to 5 working hours, and we are not an exception.

-The majority of my team lives in france near the luxembourgish border in within 40 kms.
-They are crossing the border everyday to come to work, spending in average 30-60+ mins in the traffic jam.
+The majority of my team lives in France near the Luxembourgish border in within 40 km.
+They are crossing the border every day to come to work, spending on average 30-60+ mins in the traffic jam.
 You could imagine the stress level and the mood you are in when you start the day by that adventure.
 Requiring all of them to be in the office at 08 a.m. on the dot is like to ask them to waste another additional hour in their car.

 The side effect (or by-product) of this is that we have increased our hours of operation from the usual 9 hours to 12.
 Now I always have someone in the office in case of emergency between 7 a.m. to 7 p.m.